 - Combine the hamburger, salt, garlic powder and pepper in a small bowl.
 Then form 4 patties and press a thumbprint into the center.
 Cook in a skillet over medium-high heat for 3 to 5 minutes per side or until the internal temperature reaches 155ºF.
 Remove to a plate lined with paper towel to catch any extra grease.

-- While the hamburgers are cooling, prepare your lettuce and desired toppings.
+- While the hamburgers are cooling, prepare your greens and desired toppings.
 I like to chop the spinach and lettuce into smaller bite sized pieces.

 - Drizzle 2 Tablespoons of dressing over the top.
 Enjoy soon after.
 This salad is best served the first day.